ISSN: 2651-4532 / E-ISSN: 2452-3364

 Creative Commons Attribution-NonCommercial-NoDerivs (CC BY-NC-ND) For non-commercial purposes, lets others distribute and copy the article, and to include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article

 Our ONLINE ARTICLE system guides you stepwise through the process of entering your article details and uploading your files.

 Editable files (e.g., Word ) are required to typeset your article for final publication.
 All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

-The abbreviated name of Journal of Oncological Sciences is "J Oncol Sci".
+The abbreviated name of the Journal of Oncological Sciences is "J Oncol Sci".
 Please use this abbreviation while citing a publication from the journal.
-An example for a cited article:
+An example of a cited article: